Master's Programme in Analytical Chemistry - EACH

 - Autumn 2023, Tartu and Uppsala, 100%, Campus

 This international two-year joint Master's Programme in Analytical Chemistry enables specialists in analytical chemistry to become highly qualified for work in industry and chemical analysis laboratories worldwide.
 You will get your foundation at the University of Tartu in Estonia before you choose your specialisation in analytical chemistry and study year two at one of the three partner universities.

 Why this programme?

 The EACH programme is an Erasmus Mundus programme that is taught by four European universities: University of Tartu, Estonia; Uppsala University, Sweden; Claude Bernard University Lyon 1, France; and Åbo Akademi University, Finland.
 All students spend their first year in Tartu.
 The second year is oriented towards specific applications of analytical chemistry and is spent either at Claude Bernard University Lyon 1, Uppsala University or Åbo Akademi University.

-A degree from Uppsala University will give you close connection to excellent and world leading research and you will have the opportunity to develop a personal contact network.
+A degree from Uppsala University will give you a close connection to excellent and world-leading research and you will have the opportunity to develop a personal contact network.
 You will meet PhD-students and post-docs who have come to Uppsala to be part of an excellent research environment to do cutting-edge research.
-Our research groups have a well-developed cooperation with other institutions and research agencies which is beneficial for you when choosing a project for the master thesis, and to make contacts for your future career.
+Our research groups have well-developed cooperation with other institutions and research agencies which is beneficial for you when choosing a project for the master thesis, and to make contacts for your future career.

 You have an analytical mind and are able and willing to express your thoughts in both writing and speaking.
 You are extremely motivated and willing to take the responsibility needed to successfully complete your studies.